Iago-Boardy/python-exercises/README.md

 <h1 align="center">🐍 Python Bootcamp</h1>

-<p align="center">Welcome to the Python Pro Bootcamp repository!
+<p align="center">Welcome to the Python Bootcamp repository!
 Here you will find a collection of exercises and projects from the 100 Days of Code challenge.
 Dive into Python and master various domains including data science, automation, web development, games, and applications.</p>

 ## Contents